157 Dead in Ethiopian Airlines Crash

 — Boeing Airplanes (@BoeingAirplanes) March 10, 2019

-GebreMariam did acknowledge that both crashes involved the same type of plane, but was clear that further investigation was needed before suggesting any further conclusions.
+GebreMariam did acknowledge that both crashes involved the same type of plane but was clear that further investigation was needed before suggesting any further conclusions.

 Ethiopian Airlines itself has a strong reputation for safety and is widely considered one of the best airlines in Africa.